EVerest/everest-core/docs/source/explanation/detail-module-concept.rst

 Other ways to approach the concepts of EVerest module development are:

-1. 1.
-For a very first glance and understanding of EVerest modules, try to check the :ref:`Module section <exp_getting_started_sw_understand_modules>` in the Quick Start Guide.
+1. For a very first glance and understanding of EVerest modules, try to check the :ref:`Understanding EVerest Modules section <exp_getting_started_sw_understand_modules>` in the Quick Start Guide.
 2. A more hands-on intro to EVerest module development:
    :doc:`Develop New EVerest Modules </tutorials/develop-new-module>`.